Germanwings pilot behaved like a 'mass

 Massacre: Dylan Klebold (left) and Eric Harris (right) were both students at the Colorado school where they gunned down 12 students

-These incidents are not isolated to the United States as Anders Behring Breivik proved in July 2011 when he slaughtered a total of 77 people in two separate attacks in Norway.
+These incidents are not isolated to the United States as Anders Behring Breivik proved in July 2011 when he slaughtered a total of 77 people in two separate

 In the first attack, he detonated a car bomb in executive government quarter of the country's capital Oslo.